 This guide is the first step in using FLORA, plugging it in and programming it to blink its onboard LED!
 After that you can move on to our Flora RGB Smart Pixels tutorial and/or Flora GPS tutorial.

 FLORA has a small but easy to use onboard reset button to reboot the system.
-The power supply is deigned to be flexible and easy to use.
-There is an onboard polarized 2 JST battery connector with protection schottky diode for use with external battery packs from 3.5v to 16v DC in.
+The power supply is designed to be flexible and easy to use.
+There is an onboard polarized 2 JST battery connector with protection schottky diode for use with external battery packs from 3.5v to 9v DC in (It can run on 3V but 3.5V-5V or higher is ideal).
 Can be used with LiIon/LiPoly, LiFe, alkaline or rechargeable NiMh/NiCad batteries of any size.

 FLORA has built-in USB support.
 Built in USB means you plug it in to program it, it just shows up.
 No additional purchases are needed!
 Works with Mac, Windows, Linux, any USB cable works great.
 Currently the PCB comes with a mini B connector but future versions may change to microUSB.

-The FLORA has USB HID support, so it can act like a mouse, keyboard, MIDI, etc. to attach directly to cellphones.
+The FLORA has USB HID support, so it can act like a mouse or keyboard, etc.